CommSec Pocket vs Raiz Invest

 • Aggressive

-• Emerald (ethical)
+• Emerald (ESG)

 • Sapphire (includes Bitcoin)

-• Custom (Build your own portfolio)
+• Plus (Build your own custom portfolio)

 Investment strategyYou select which ETF you'd like to invest in.
 When you invest in one, you're buying individual units in that fund.Your funds go into a portfolio of ETFs that vary in risk level.
 Raiz selects these ETFs based on the level of risk and aggressiveness each portfolio is targeting.
 You choose which portfolio to invest in.